-The discovery of diamonds in South Africa in 1867 quickly turned South Africa into the world’s leading diamond exporter.
-However, with new discoveries since then, other countries have surpassed South Africa in terms of diamond production.
-The best estimates suggest that South Africa presently produces about 6 million carats of rough diamonds a year—not a small number, but much less than the 20 to 30 million carats produced most years in countries such as Russia and Botswana.
+The discovery of diamonds in South Africa in 1867 gave rise to the modern diamond industry and made South Africa the world’s leading diamond exporter.
+With new discoveries since then, however, other countries have surpassed South Africa in diamond production.
+The best estimates suggest that South Africa presently produces about 6 million carats of rough diamonds a year—not a small number, but much less than the 20 to 30 million carats produced yearly in countries such as Russia and Botswana.

 All of this would not matter quite so much were it not for a disconcerting reality.
-As we have noted on this blog before, the Marange diamond fields, in addition to being extremely valuable, are also the location of some of the worst diamond-related human rights abuses in recent years.
+The Marange diamond fields, in addition to being extremely valuable, are also the location of some of the worst diamond-related human rights abuses in recent years.
 In 2008, the Zimbabwean military moved in to “secure” the Marange diamond fields from small-scale diamond diggers.
-However, instead of ensuring that diamonds were mined in an ethical way, the military embarked on a campaign of violence.
+But instead of ensuring that Marange diamonds were mined in an ethical way, the military embarked on a campaign of violence.
 Killings, rape, torture, forced labor, and child labor were all used to subdue the local population and extract the diamond wealth for the benefit of the military and the political allies of President Robert Mugabe.

-What may soon happen, therefore, is an appalling scenario: the country with arguably the worst diamond-related human rights record may in a few years become the world’s leading diamond exporter.
+What may soon happen, therefore, is an appalling scenario: the country with arguably the worst diamond-related human rights record may become the world’s leading diamond exporter.
 This is not necessarily a coincidence.
 The size and value of the Marange deposit explains a lot about what is happening in Zimbabwe.
-Human rights abuses have occurred partly because people in the Zimbabwean government, aware of the size of the Marange deposit, have been willing to commit human rights abuses, or at least overlook them, in a bid for wealth and power.
+Human rights abuses have occurred partly because people in the Zimbabwean government, aware of the size of the Marange deposit, have been willing to commit those abuses, or overlook them, in a bid for wealth and power.
 And the Kimberley Process has not summoned the political will to prevent the export of diamonds that could be worth billions of dollars.

 Antique and vintage engagement rings possess a beauty and level of craftsmanship that’s beyond ...